Geza-Czimeth/microservices-demonstration-geza-czimeth/microservices/Readme.md

 ### What is being demonstrated at Accounting microservice
 - RabbitMQ integration
   - Receiving Json message from RabbitMQ and automatically converting to Object

+### What is being demonstrated at Warehouse microservice
+- RabbitMQ integration
+  - Receiving Json message from RabbitMQ and automatically converting to Object